 Leading edge erosion causes an increase in surface roughness of the blade and thereby an increase in the air flow boundary layer thickness over the airfoils on the blade when it is operating.
-The increased boundary layer thickness results in a reduced aerodynamic performance.
-The increased boundary layer thickness causes increased drag coefficient and decreased lift coefficient, and thus reduced aerodynamic performance, particularly at higher angles of attack (Sareen et al., 2014).
+The increased boundary layer thickness causes increased drag coefficient and decreased lift coefficient, and thus reduces the aerodynamic performance, particularly at higher angles of attack (AOA) (Sareen et al., 2014).
 The consequence is severe losses in energy production.
 To investigate the influence of the erosion on the aerodynamic performance and on the annual energy production (AEP), aerodynamic rotor computations were carried out for a Vestas V52 wind turbine with a modified control system.
 First, the method is described, and then the results are shown.